Connect Wireless Solutions Frequently Asked Questions

 If you have 40 sensors and 2 gateways, the systems will balance the load between them.
 Instead of one gateway attempting to manage all 40 sensors - leading to increased latency - Gateway 1 may connect to 20 sensors, and Gateway 2 connects to the remaining 20 sensors.
 This ensures efficient data collection and prevents communication delays.
 For larger deployments, adding more gateways helps maintain optimal performance.

-When do ConnectSens™ Wireless Sensor time intervals start?
+When does the ConnectSens™ Wireless Sensor time interval start?

-The time interval begins as soon as a sensor is plugged in, If you take a manual reading, the next automatic reading will be rescheduled based on when that manual reading was taken.
+The time interval begins as soon as a sensor is plugged in.
+If you take a manual reading, the next automatic reading will be rescheduled based on when the manual reading was taken.

 The Bluetooth word mark and logos are registered trademarks owned by Bluetooth SIG, Inc. and any use of such marks by Connection Technology Center, Inc. (CTC) is under license.
 Other trademarks and trade names are those of their respective owners.